nik-selecto/draft-flysystem-ts/packages/drop-box-adapter/README.md

 ## Description:
 This adapter allows you to work with [DropBox](https://www.dropbox.com/home).
 It works in composite with main [FileSystem class](../flysystem/README.md).
+Also you may find useful codebase in [@draft-flysystem-ts/general](../general/README.md) module.
 Under the hood it use official [DropBox SDK for node.js](https://dropbox.github.io/dropbox-sdk-js/Dropbox.html).

 ## Specifics of this adapter: